Condensation Completion and Defects in 2+1D Topological Orders

 as object in $\ve_{\mathbb Z_2 \times \mathbb Z_2}$.
-So $(\mathbbm 1\oplus f)\Box (\mathbbm 1\oplus f)$ and $\mathbbm 1$ are Morita equivalent and then $(\mathbbm 1\oplus f)\Box (\mathbbm 1\oplus f) \sim_M \mathbbm 1$.
+So $ [(\Z_2)_f]\Box [(\Z_2)_f]$ and $\mathbbm 1$ are Morita equivalent and then $[(\Z_2)_f]\Box [(\Z_2)_f] \sim_M \mathbbm 1$.

-We list all the fusion rule of domain walls of toric code in table.\ref{FusionRuleTC}, we can see $\mathbbm1\oplus f$ wall is the only invertible wall from the table. \begin{remark} According to Theorem 3.6, Proposition 3.7 and Corollary 3.8 of \cite{davydov2013structure} and Theorem 5.20 of \cite{FROHLICH2006192}, given a separable algebra $A$ in a modular tensor category $\cC$ such that the left and right center of $A$, denoted by $C_l(A)$ and $C_r(A)$, are also separable, then the categories of local right modules over $C_l(A)$ and $C_r(A)$ are equivalent as modular tensor categories We can constuct the gapped domain wall corresponding to $A$ in this way, i,e. two original phases and an anyon condensation phase sandwich within a braided autoequivalence of the condensed phase.
-For toric code case, there are 3 condensable algebra $\mathbbm 1, \mathbbm1\oplus e, \mathbbm1\oplus m$. $\mathbbm1\oplus e, \mathbbm1\oplus m$ can be condensed and give rough boundary and smooth boundary of toric code respectively, since $\ve$ has only the identity autoequivalence, these two Lagrangian algebras can produce $4$ gapped domain walls, which are rough-rough ($\mathbbm1\oplus e$), rough-smooth ($A(H_5)$), smooth-smooth ($\mathbbm 1\oplus m$), and smooth-rough ($A(H_5,\psi)$).
+We list all the fusion rule of domain walls of toric code in table.\ref{FusionRuleTC}, we can see $ [(\Z_2)_f]=\mathbbm 1\oplus f$ wall is the only invertible wall from the table. \begin{remark} According to Theorem 3.6, Proposition 3.7 and Corollary 3.8 of \cite{davydov2013structure} and Theorem 5.20 of \cite{FROHLICH2006192}, given a separable algebra $A$ in a modular tensor category $\cC$ such that the left and right center of $A$, denoted by $C_l(A)$ and $C_r(A)$, are also separable, then the categories of local right modules over $C_l(A)$ and $C_r(A)$ are equivalent as modular tensor categories We can construct the gapped domain wall corresponding to $A$ in this way, i,e. two original phases and an anyon condensation phase sandwich within a braided autoequivalence of the condensed phase (one can also see more detailed and rigorous discussion in~\cite{xu20242morita}).
+There are three condensable algebras for the toric code case, $\mathbbm 1, \mathbbm1\oplus e, \mathbbm1\oplus m$. $\mathbbm1\oplus e, \mathbbm1\oplus m$ can be condensed and give rough boundary and smooth boundary of toric code respectively.
+Since $\ve$ has only the identity autoequivalence, these two Lagrangian algebras can produce $4$ gapped domain walls, which are rough-rough ($[(\Z_2)_e]= \mathbbm1\oplus e$), rough-smooth ($[\Z_2\times \Z_2]= \mathbbm 1\oplus e\oplus m\oplus f$), smooth-smooth ($[(\Z_2)_m]=\mathbbm 1\oplus m$), and smooth-rough ($[\Z_2\times \Z_2,\psi]= (\mathbbm 1\oplus e\oplus m\oplus f)_{\psi}$).
 If we condensed nothing at both sides, we can have identity and $e$-$m$ exchange as two braided autoequivalence of toric code, such two domain walls are just trivial domain wall and so called $e$-$m$ exchange domain wall corresponding to the separable algebras $\mathbbm 1$ and $\mathbbm 1\oplus f$, respectively.
-One can compute the fusion of these domain walls easily with this picture in mind, see \cite{kong2022invitation} for details. \end{remark}
+One can compute the fusion of these domain walls easily with this picture in mind, see \cite{kong2022invitation} for details.\\ \end{remark} \onecolumngrid